 In addition, “probable AD” is a term used by physicians who specialize in dementia and Alzheimer’s disease to specify that based on the symptoms and progression of the disease, it is pathologically likely that the patient has Alzheimer’s.

-Behavioral symptoms include crankiness, mood changes, agitation, lack of self-control, poor judgement, and wandering.
+Behavioral symptoms can include crankiness, mood changes, agitation, lack of self-control, poor judgement, and wandering.

 Psychological symptoms may include restlessness, withdrawal, mood swings, depression, hallucinations, paranoia and delusions.

-Alzheimer’s manifests itself differently in each patient.
-In the early stages, common symptoms of Alzheimer’s include memory loss, difficulties handling money and making judgments, losing things, stashing things in odd places, and language issues.
+Alzheimer’s manifests itself differently in each person.
+There is a saying that if you’ve met one person with Alzheimer’s disease, you’ve met one person with Alzheimer’s disase.
+However, in the early stages, common symptoms of Alzheimer’s include memory loss, difficulties handling money and making judgments, losing things, stashing items in odd places, and language issues.

-In the middle stages, patients with Alzheimer’s begin to have more trouble articulating words and sentences, increased memory issues, verbal and behavioral repetition, wandering, hallucinations, paranoia and wandering, and repetition.
+In the middle stages, people with Alzheimer’s begin to have more trouble articulating words and sentences, increased memory issues, verbal and behavioral repetition, wandering, hallucinations, and paranoia.

-In the advanced stages, people with Alzheimer’s lose the ability to communicate, experience incontinence and sleeplessness, seizures, difficulty swallowing, and suffer groaning and grunting, seizures, and difficulty swallowing.
+In the advanced stages, people with Alzheimer’s typically lose the ability to communicate, experience incontinence and sleeplessness, seizures, and difficulty swallowing.

-There is a significant overlap between the symptoms of Alzheimer’s and the symptoms of dementia, particularly in the early stages of Alzheimer’s where there is a loss of memory, a falling-off in the ability to think, and the beginnings of problems communicating.
+There is a significant overlap between the symptoms of Alzheimer’s and the symptoms of other types of dementia, particularly in the early stages of Alzheimer’s where there is a loss of memory, a falling-off in the ability to think, and the beginning signs of communication problems.

-When the underlying disease is Parkinson’s or Huntington’s, people with dementia are also prone to involuntary muscle movement in the early stages, whereas people with Lewy Body Dementia (LBD) are likely to experience acute sleeplessness, difficulties with balance, and vivid hallucinations.
+When the underlying disease is Parkinson’s or Huntington’s, people with dementia are also prone to involuntary muscle movement or motor difficulties in the early stages, whereas people with Lewy Body Dementia (LBD) are likely to experience acute sleeplessness, difficulties with balance, and vivid hallucinations.